Exploring Generalizable Distillation for Efficient Medical Image Segmentation: Introduction

-Motivated by the above observations, we design a generalizable knowledge distillation framework (dubbed as GKD) for robust and efficient cross-domain medical image segmentation.
-The proposed GKD mainly consists of the Model-Specific Alignment Networks (MSAN), a Dual Contrastive Graph Distillation (DCGD) schema, and a Domain-Invariant Cross Distillation (DICD) schema as illustrated in Fig.~\ref{fig:GKD}.
+Motivated by the above discussions, we design a generalizable knowledge distillation framework (dubbed GKD) for efficient cross-domain medical image segmentation, as illustrated in Fig.~\ref{fig:GKD}.
+The GKD framework can be treated as the mapping process from the domain-specific medical images to the domain-invariant dense predictions.
+In order to obtain consistent domain-invariant semantic representations from the teacher and student networks, we design the Model-Specific Alignment Networks (MSAN) with the Alignment Consistency Training (ACT) strategy.
+Specifically, we pretrain a semantic autoencoder for obtaining the domain-invariant semantic representations.
+Then we leverage these domain-invariant representations to provide the supervision for training the Student Alignment Network (SAN) and Teacher Alignment Network (TAN) included by MSAN.

-The GKD framework can be treated as generalizable knowledge transfer from the teacher to student models, leading to the mapping from the domain-specific medical images to the domain-invariant dense predictions.
-In order to obtain consistent semantic representations from the teacher and student networks, we design the MSAN with the Alignment Consistency Training (ACT) strategy.
-More specifically, we firstly introduce a Pre-trained Semantic AutoEncoder (P-SAE) for obtaining the domain-invariant semantic representations.
-Then, the teacher and student networks are scratch-trained by simple task-driven supervision.
-Afterward, we construct the MSAN for extracting semantic vectors from the teacher and student models, respectively.
-The paired image and label are separately fed into the pre-trained teacher (or student) and the above-mentioned P-SAE.
-We enforce the vectors extracted by MSAN to align with the semantic representative vectors from P-SAE.
-In this way, the Student Alignment Network (SAN) receives consistent regularization with the Teacher Alignment Network (TAN), which contributes to the emergence of the domain-invariant semantic latent vector, as shown in Fig.~\ref{fig:ACT}.
-Different from previous distillation works \cite{b19,b20} which impose the feature map alignment directly, we explicitly apply the domain-invariant regularization of the teacher and student networks in a uniform manner.
+To enhance the performance and generalization ability of the student network, two generalizable knowledge distillation schemas are proposed, named Dual Contrastive Graph Distillation (DCGD) and Domain-Invariant Cross Distillation (DICD).
+Specifically, in DCGD, we construct two implicit contrastive graphs based on the domain-invariant semantic latent vectors from MSAN.
+These two types of graphs could demonstrate the intra-coupling and inter-coupling semantic correlations through the various data augmentation tactics, as depicted in Fig.~\ref{fig:intra+inter}.
+The distillation of these implicit `contrastive graphs' is more accessible to teacher-student distillation models compared with previous ones \cite{b29,b30,b51}.